CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-07-31-moving-to-the-cheriot-org.markdown

 All of that said, the community engagement with CHERIoT Ibex has been amazing.
 It has been the focus of several formal verification efforts and I am very happy to see contributors from across industry and academia working to improve it.
-We will continue to include a cycle-accurate simulator of the Ibex in the [CHERIoT Dev Container](https://github.com/orgs/CHERIoT-Platform/packages/container/package/devcontainer) and will add any other implementations that are available under license that permit redistribution.
+We will continue to include a cycle-accurate simulator of the Ibex in the [CHERIoT Dev Container](https://github.com/orgs/CHERIoT-Platform/packages/container/package/devcontainer) and will add any other implementations that are available under licenses that permit redistribution.

 The CHERIoT Platform organisation currently has two maintainers: myself and Yucong Tao (Microsoft), and may add more in the future.
 Burdening a young project with too much bureaucracy early on is a sure way to kill it and so the administration is currently very light.